ilmarivikstrom/slickman/README.md

 # slickman

-A simple (and naive) 2D lighting project using Slick2D library.
+A simple (and naive) implementation of 2D lighting using Slick2D library.
 Inspired by an article about ray casting from Red Blob Games: https://www.redblobgames.com/articles/visibility/

 ![](slickman.gif)